charmed-kubernetes/layer-etcd/README.md

 elections during network partitions and will tolerate machine failure, including the master.

-Your applications can read and write data into Etcd.
-A simple use-case is to store database connection details or feature flags in Etcd as key value pairs.
+Your applications can read and write data into etcd.
+A simple use-case is to store database connection details or feature flags in etcd as key value pairs.
 These values can be watched, allowing your app to reconfigure itself when they change.